Guts/qgis-deployment-cli/docs/jobs/shortcuts_manager.md

 #### icon

-Filename of the icon to use for the shortcut.
+Filename of the icon to use for the shortcut. the path is relative to the profile folder.

 #### label